Hepatitis B

 Pregnancy Considerations

 - Breastfeeding is safe if HBIg and HBV vaccines are administered and the areolar complex is without fissures or open sores.
-Oral nucleos(t)ide medications are not recommended during lactation.
+Avoid oral nucleos(t)ide medications during lactation.

 General Prevention